XiangMang/My-Obsidian/04 PAT甲级/02 第二章 高精度/02 1009 Product of Polynomials.md

 ### Output Specification:

-For each test case you should output the product of $A$ and $B$ in one line, with the same format as the input.
+For each test case you should output the product[^1] of $A$ and $B$ in one line, with the same format as the input.
 Notice that there must be **NO** extra space at the end of each line.
 Please be accurate up to 1 decimal place.

 ### Sample Input: